-Kenn Church of England Primary School will set realistic targets; these targets will be set in consultation with the Devon L.E.A and be based upon previous attendance and unauthorised absence data.
+Kenn Primary School will set realistic targets; these targets will be set in consultation with the Devon L.E.A and be based upon previous attendance and unauthorised absence data.
 The school will look at those interventions which have been successful as part of the evaluation process.